diBernardoGroup/MPC-to-mitigate-COVID-19/README.md

 > M. Coraggio, S. Xie, F. De Lellis, G. Russo, M. di Bernardo, "Intermittent non-pharmaceutical strategies to mitigate the COVID-19 epidemic in a network model of Italy via constrained optimization"

+for more detail please read the paper at arxiv.org/abs/2103.16502

 **SYSTEM REQUIREMENTS**